 Creamy, nutritious, and delicious Masoor Dal Instant Pot is made with red lentils, tomatoes, garlic, fresh spinach, and Indian spices.
-This dal makes a quick and easy weeknight meal.
+This dal makes a quick and easy weeknight meal, and it’s loaded with protein and fiber.

 Dal - A Staple in Every Indian Home!

 Dal (or daal) is a staple in every Indian household.
-With the number of Indian vegetarians in the world and the variety of dals in our culture, it's no surprise most Indians consume dal on a daily basis given its nutritional value and protein amount.
+With the number of Indian vegetarians in the world and the variety of dals in our culture, it’s no surprise most Indians consume dal daily given its nutritional value and protein amount.

 One such dal is Masoor Dal.
 Masoor Dal or Red Lentil Curry or Red Lentil Dal makes a great weeknight option because the lentils require no soaking and don't take much time to cook.
 Not to mention it's super creamy and delicious.